SansBasnet/Java/README.md

 # Java

+### Using IntelliJ.

 This repo contains learning materials covering the curriculum for Oracle Java Dev exam.

-- Written on Intelli J